New Undergraduate Students

 For further information about applying for credit, please view the Study Handbook.

 The Faculty of Arts holds an Enrolment Advice Session to familiarise new students with the structure of their degree and the choice of courses available.
-After the session, new students can discuss options and study plans with Academic staff and Course Advisers.
 Students studying a double degree should also attend the Enrolment Advice Sessions for both of their other degrees, including sessions being conducted by other Faculties.

 Enrolment Advice Session – all degrees